Grumpy-Kat/GenericClassesJavascript/README.md

 # GenericClassesJavascript
-Implentation of generic classes (based on C# collections.generic set of classes) in JavaScript
+Implementation of generic classes (based on C# collections.generic set of classes) in JavaScript

 ---